Zeinok/sc68/sc68-msvc/README.txt

                      sc68 for Microsoft Visual C

+                   It is part of the sc68 project

+               (C) COPYRIGHT 1998-2014 Benjamin Gerard

 SYNOPSIS